CraftAcademyLabs/ca_course/cleaning_up_and_adding_views.md

 $ atom .
 ```
 ![BMI Calculator source code in Atom](../images/bmi_calc_app_js.png)
 The folder I want you to focus on is the `www` folder.
 That is where we will do most of our work.
-But let's start with adding the following two lines to your `.gitignore`file.
+But let's start with adding the following two lines to your `.gitignore` file.
 It is located in the project root.

 ```
 # .gitignore

 .idea/
 .DS_Store
 ```

-This makes sure that no unnecessary files are placed under version control.
+This ensures that no unnecessary files tracked under version control.

 Find `app.js` in the `www/js` folder and locate the following parts:

 ```javascript
 // www/js/app.js